keatonmaruyali/sentiment_stock_market_predictor/README.md

   - [x] When editing, push to PG table and updage Airflow variables.
   - [x] Viewing will pull from PG table.
   - [x] Running job will pull from Airflow variables.
+  - [ ] Allow user to delete/deactivate ticker.
 - [ ] Allow users to manually trigger the scraping.
+  - [ ] Keep track of time of last scraping job.
+Manually triggering should use this value as `start_time`.
 - [ ] Prevent duplicate data.
   - [ ] Should it be upon adding to the DB that we check or also a scheduled job?
 - [x] Allow for bulk operations.

+Data Processing
+- [x] Process data to be used for ML model training.
+  - [x] Create new endpoints and supporting functions.
+  - [x] Create new table.
+- [ ] Allow user to input time-interval.
+- [ ] What happens to old data when new time-interval is required?
+  - [ ] One table per interval?
+  - [ ] One master table, but interval window as a feature?

 Machine Learning
 - [ ] ML model training.
 - [ ] Automated evaluation and training.
 - [ ] Better UX.

+Improvements
+- [ ] Migrations.
+- [ ] Input validation.
+- [ ] Login.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>